FederatedAI/FedLCM/doc/Getting_Started_FATE.md

 <img src="images/fate-fateboard-job-detail.png"  alt="" width="936"/>
 </div>

-> Alternatively, if we deployed FATE v1.8.0, then we can use `flow test toy` command to run a toy example test to verify everything works fine.
+> Alternatively, if we deployed FATE v1.8.0 or above versions, then we can use `flow test toy` command to run a toy example test to verify everything works fine.

 ## Destroying the Federation